 Banya Bashi Dzhamiya was designed in 1576 by one of the Ottomanâ€™s greatest architects.
 Currently, visitors can stop in front of the mosque to pray, if appropriately dressed.
 Hot mineral water from the area springs can be sampled from taps in the square adjacent to the mosque.

-Restored in 2000, Tsentralni Hali is a huge market where fruits, cheese, vegetables, meats, wines, breads, and pastries are sold by local vendors.
+Restored in 2000, Tsentralni Hali is a huge market where fruits, cheese, vegetables, meats, wines, bread, and pastries are sold by local vendors.
 There are a number of coffee bars and fast food kiosks.
-Also, try Zhenski Pazar, a women's market.
+Also, try Zhenski Pazar, a women’s market.
 Zhenski Pazar is known as a market in which only women vendors were allowed to sell their goods, but now men and women both sell goods (nuts, pastries, clothing, jewellery, homemade jams, crafts, etc.) and it is the largest market in the city.

 Many hotels in Sofia offer great accommodations within walking distance of many area attractions.
 To get the best rate, it is suggested that you book early.